A History of Shelties

-The Sheltie history begins with Scandinavian herding dogs, most likely a Spitz dog breed similar to the modern Icelandic Sheepdog.
-Their thick double coats made them well equipped to deal with harsh winters, and they were excellent working dog candidates for the islands of Scotland.
+The most likely explanation of the Sheltie's origins is a Scandinavian herding dog, perhaps a Spitz breed similar to the modern Icelandic Sheepdog.
+Their thick double coats made them well equipped to deal with harsh winters and they were excellent working dog candidates for the islands of Scotland.

 Once imported into the Shetland Islands in the 1700s, the Scandinavian Spitz breed was extensively crossed with mainland working collies.
 These included the Border Collie and Rough Collie, along with other breeds like the now extinct Greenland Yakki, the King Charles Spaniel and the Pomeranian.

 Has your Sheltie ever been called a "mini Lassie"?
 Why do Shetland Sheepdogs look so much like miniature Rough Collies?
 As you'll see in a moment, this evolving breed of sheepdog was heavily crossed with Rough Collies.
 But first, there was significant miniaturization - for two reasons:

 The Shetland Islands are famous for their miniature animals, including the Shetland Pony which stands at around one meter tall.
 Shetland Sheep are also smaller and lighter than their mainland counterparts.

 This is because the islands are small and with limited food and habitat, so natural selection saw smaller animals survive better over the generations.
 As a direct result, Shetland farmers artificially selected for smaller Shetland Sheepdogs to watch their wee cattle.
 And so came the evolution of the "Toonie".

 By the 1800s, the people of the Shetland Islands found that they could make money by selling the cute, fluffy Toonie breed to rich tourists.
 To increase the appeal, they crossed their working Toonies with Pomeranians and possibly even Papillons and Corgis to achieve even smaller dogs that would make even cuter pets.